opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `EQUAL`

-**EQUAL [x, y]**

-Check Object Equality.
+**Check Object Equality.**

+**(EQUAL  x y)**

 Returns true if x equal to y according to call to Java method x.equals(y) or if both objects are NIL.

 **builtin function** defined at  **class io.opsit.explang.Funcs$EQUAL**

 ### `NOT`

-**NOT [x]**

-Logical Negation.
+**Logical Negation.**

+**(NOT  x)**

 Returns True if x has false logical value; otherwise, returns False.Parameter x can be any object.
 Only NIL, the empty list (), the empty String "", 0  and FALSE have false logical value.
 All other objects have true logical value

 **builtin function** defined at  **class io.opsit.explang.Funcs$NOT**

 ### `OR`

-**OR [&LAZY, &REST, args]**

-Logical OR.
+**Logical OR.**

+**(OR  &REST &LAZY args)**

 Function OR lazily evaluates each form, one at a time, from left to right.
 The evaluation of all forms terminates when a form evaluates to true (i.e., something other than nil) and OR immediately returns that value without evaluating the remaining forms.

 **builtin function** defined at  **class io.opsit.explang.Funcs$OR**